Wetlands

 This simple design is suitable across a range of farm types and landscapes and is lower cost to construct relative to other wetland types.

 DairyNZ and NIWA, with support from other technical experts, have developed a guide on how to size and site a wetland, construction, planning and sequencing of works, plant selection, wetland effectiveness in removing nutrients and sediment, and ongoing maintenance.
-For more on this guide, see the NIWA website.
+You can download the guide here or see the NIWA website for more information.

 Some regional councils offer funding for the development of new wetlands.
 We recommend you contact your regional council before you start work to find out what funding is available.